Identity Theft and Fraud

 - Birth certificate

 At The Law Office of Gabriel & Gabriel, we understand the severity of the charges against you.
 Attorney Brian Gabriel is known throughout South Florida for his skilled criminal defense work.
-He has handle white collar crime cases at the state and federal level and will investigate all the elements of your case thoroughly for a powerful defense.
+He has handled white collar crime cases at the state and federal level and will investigate all the elements of your case thoroughly for a powerful defense.
+As a National Trial Lawyers Top 100 Lawyer, you can rest assured that he will do everything possible to weaken the prosecution’s case against you.
 Call 561-622-5575 for a free consultation, or contact us online.